 The learning outcomes of the course are described, the specific knowledge, as well as the skills and abilities that students will acquire after the successful completion of the course at the appropriate level.
-Consult Appendix A

-- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - □ Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B □ Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - Summary Guide for writing Learning Outcomes

 - 1. Discuss the role and the purpose of single and multifactor models and how these can be used to portfolio construction. - 2.
-Discuss the development in asset pricing theories for asset allocation.

-- 3. Construct and manage a portfolio of securities, create an investment policy statement matching a client's portfolio objectives and constraints. - 4.
+Discuss the development in asset pricing theories for asset allocation. - 3.
+Construct and manage a portfolio of securities, create an investment policy statement matching a client's portfolio objectives and constraints. - 4.
 Measure and evaluate portfolio performance. - 5.
 Demonstrate knowledge and understanding of the concept and testing of market efficiency.

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the

-Diploma Supplement and appear below), chose the ones that the course is aiming at.
-Search for, analysis and synthesis of data and Project planning and manage

-Working in an international environment Working in an interdisciplinary environment Production of new research ideas Project planning and management Respect for difference and multiculturalism Respect for the natural environment
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the course is aiming at.
+Search for, analysis and synthesis of data and information, with the use of the necessary technology Adapting to new situations Decision-making Working independently Team work Working in an international environment Working in an interdisciplinary environment Production of new research ideas Project planning and management Respect for difference and multiculturalism Respect for the natural environment Showing social, professional and ethical responsibility and sensitivity to gender issues Criticism and self-criticism Production of free, creative and inductive thinking Others